microsoft/BotFramework-Composer/docs/concept-language-genereation-draft.md

      - {user.message}

-- Define a multi-line response
-You use a pair of triple dots to wrap the multi-line responses.
-Here is an example from the [.LG file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md#Importing-external-references).
+- To define a multi-line response you will need to use a pair of triple dots to wrap the multi-line responses.
+Here is an example response from the [Message_Samples](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples).
+In a multi-line response the bot will pick an utterance by random.

-      # MultiLineExample
+      # TextWithLG
+      - Hi, this is a text with LG
-      - ```This is a multi-line list
+      - Hey, this is a text with LG
-          - one
-          - two
-          ```
-      - ```This is a multi-line variation
+      - Hello, this is a text with LG
-          - three
-          - four
-        ```
-      ```

 #### Conditional template
 For all conditional templates, all conditions are expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and condition expressions are enclosed in curly brackets.
 Here are two conditional template examples from the [.LG file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md#Importing-external-references).